-Our long-standing business relationships with renowned European energy and technology companies provides PSvdL with a steady stream of new business opportunities and interesting work.
+Our long-standing business relationships with renowned European companies provides PSvdL Holding with a steady stream of new business opportunities and interesting work.

-In order to meet the growing demand for our services, we are always looking for new employees that are entrepreneurial, creative, who are not afraid to share their own ideas, and want to shape both the transition of the energy industry and the future of PSvdL.
+In order to meet the growing demand for our services, we are always looking for new employees that are entrepreneurial, creative, who are not afraid to share their own ideas, and want to shape both the transition of the energy industry and the future of our company.